yz778/MCPJungle/README.md

 $ mcpjungle start
 ```

+If you use docker-compose, the DB is automatically created and managed for you.

 ### Client
 Once the server is up, you can use the CLI to interact with it.